nyxlib/nyx-node/README.md

 streams) or directly over TCP, offering flexibility and scalability for distributed systems.

-The `Nyx Node` library is written in C99 and requires only a POSIX or Arduino environment, with no external dependencies except optional ZLib support on POSIX.
+The `Nyx Node` library is written in C99 and requires only a POSIX or Arduino environment, with no external dependencies except an optional ZLib support on POSIX.
 Its low footprint makes it suitable for deployment on microcontrollers (ESP, Cortex-M, ...).

 <div style="text-align: center;">